gordonwatts/atlas-plot-agent/notebooks/adl-benchmarks/results/plan-query/plan-question-02.md

 <div style="margin-left: 1em;">

-## 1. Plots
+1. Plots
     * pT of all jets, histogram

-## 2. Steps
+2. Steps
-* Filter: All events in the dataset
+    * Filter: jets (select all jets)
+    * Build: jet pT (calculate pT for each jet)
-* Build: pT of each jet
+    * Build: histogram of jet pT (create a histogram of the jet pT values)

-## 3. Required Data
+3. Required Data
     * Dataset: mc23_13p6TeV:mc23_13p6TeV.801167.Py8EG_A14NNPDF23LO_jj_JZ2.deriv.DAOD_PHYSLITE.e8514_e8528_a911_s4114_r15224_r15225_p6697
     * jets:
       * pt (needed for plotting)
-  * (assuming other necessary properties like eta, phi are implicitly required but not explicitly listed as they are typically part of the jet object)
+      * eta (not needed for this plot, but might be needed for jet selection or other future plots)
+      * phi (not needed for this plot, but might be needed for jet selection or other future plots)

-## 4. Notes
+4. Notes:
-* The prompt specifically asks for the pT of all jets, implying that no additional filtering on the jets (like requiring them to be within a certain eta range) is needed beyond what is inherently part of the dataset's definition.
-* The dataset name provided suggests it is already a derived dataset (DAOD_PHYSLITE), which likely already contains jets and their properties, so no further construction of jets from other particles is required.
+  * The dataset name is specified, so we will use that directly.
+  * We assume that the jet pT is available directly or can be calculated from other available quantities.
+  * No specific cuts or selections are mentioned, so we will plot all jets.
+  * The type of jet (e.g. anti-kt, etc.) is not specified, so we will assume the default type in the dataset.

 </div></details>